- Office of Graduate Studies

 Hold your typed Title Page or Signature Page up to the light along with a copy of the appropriate template to check alignment of all elements.
 Note: Alignment of the elements on your typed pages will vary slightly depending upon the font, etc.

-For students completing a Departmental Thesis, please contact your program coordinator for details regarding required formatting.
+For students completing a Departmental Thesis or Capstone Project, please contact your program coordinator for details regarding required formatting.

 If your department or committee requires an oral thesis defense, you must have successfully defended your thesis prior to submitting it for format review.